fylgja/site/src/guides/style-and-code-guide.md

 }
 ```

-In Fylgja you will find it like this, _Normally with CSS variables_;
+In Fylgja you will find it like this, _Mostly with CSS variables_;

 ```css
 table {